-A small portion of the northern section of the South Delta EMU consists of subsided leveed islands, which could accommodate wildlife-friendly agriculture or subsidence reversal projects.
-These areas would support non-tidal permanent wetlands, or seasonal agricultural production, which would benefit terrestrial species such as the greater sandhill crane and Swainson's hawk.
+A small portion of the northern section of the South Delta EMU consists of subsided leveed islands, which could accommodate subsidence reversal projects in non-tidal permanent wetlands.
+Continued seasonal agricultural production would benefit terrestrial species such as the greater sandhill crane and Swainson's hawk.
 Opportunities for benefits to aquatic species are limited in these areas, although programs for reversing subsidence could potentially make them appropriate for intertidal habitat restoration in the future.

 Central and West Delta EMU.
-The land area of the Central and West Delta EMU consists primarily of deeply subsided leveed islands which could accommodate subsidence reversal experiments in conjunction with non-tidal permanent wetlands and wildlife-friendly agriculture.
+The land area of the Central and West Delta EMU consists primarily of deeply subsided leveed islands which could accommodate subsidence reversal experiments in conjunction with non-tidal permanent wetlands.
 Opportunities for benefits to aquatic species are limited in the Central and West Delta EMU, as invasive species colonize and dominate flooded areas on subsided islands (DFG 2007).
 Programs for reversing subsidence could be beneficial in that they could gradually raise land elevations, potentially making them more desirable for intertidal habitat restoration in the future.